 Pro´s and Con´s of the Arizer ArGo

 The Arizer ArGo is a two-tone affair.
-The upper body is anodized aluminum while the lower portion is made from high grade, heat resistant plastic.
+The upper body is anodized aluminium while the lower portion is made from high grade, heat resistant plastic.
 As with all Arizer products, the ArGo is very high quality.
 It is also beautiful.
 The difference in shade between the metal and plastic components gives the ArGo a distinct character.

 Usually, plastic shells make us apprehensive, but not with Arizer's ArGo.
 Maybe it has something to do with the clever engineering embedded in every corner of the vape.
 The device feels solid in hand and oozes confidence with its subtle rounded edges and attention to detail.